coverclock/com-diag-diminuto/README.md

 # Logging

 The Diminuto features, unit tests, and functional tests make heavy use of the Diminuto Log feature.
-Most users of the Log feature import the log mask from the environment.
-A good default log level (and is what I use myself for development) is to enable all log levels other than DEBUG.
+Most Diminuto code using the Log feature import the log mask from the environment.

-    export COM_DIAG_DIMINUTO_LOG_MASK=0xfe

-To see more detail, also enable DEBUG.

-    export COM_DIAG_DIMINUTO_LOG_MASK=0xff

 The log mask bits, as defined in the feature's header file, are these, patterned after the syslog(3) log levels.